 The Improving Population Health programme is developing HIPP pathways for a range of priority population groups, including people with severe mental illness, people with learning disability, and people from BAME communities.

-On Friday 10 July we held the first in what will be a series of virtual events for colleagues and other stakeholders from across West Yorkshire and Harrogate.
-Guest speakers and partnership colleagues from all sectors and all communities came together to share thoughts and learning about community resilience before, during Covid-19 and moving forward was held on 9 October 2020, and celebrated community resilience around the world.
+The second in a series of virtual events for colleagues and other stakeholders from across West Yorkshire and Harrogate to talk about community resilience before, during Covid-19 and moving forward was held on 9 October 2020, and celebrated community resilience around the world.

 Find out more about these inspiring events on the Harnessing the power of communities programme page

 Improving health and wellbeing is at the very heart of the partnership and we are working with people, communities and organisations to seize new opportunities for improving health.